firminApp/EasyRequestMaker/Readme.md

 and then put all your params by calling the appropriate methode.

-the three methods below are required
+these three methods below are required

       setContext(yourContext);
       setUrl(yourUrl);